bitcoin-api/bitcoin-api/README.md

 ## Glossary
-* **Activated-Token Endpoint:** an API endpoint that requires an Activated-Token set in the request headers in order to authorize the request.
+* **Token Endpoint:** an API endpoint that requires a token set in the request headers in order to authorize the request.
-See the [Activated-Token Endpoint](#activated-token-endpoints) request section for details on how to make Activated-Token requests.

 * **API:** an application programming interface (API), in the context of Bitcoin-Api,